toptal/example_granite_application/README.md

 # Understanding the application example

 In [apq](/apq) folder you can find the business action usage of Granite.
-The application samples just contain one real model persisted in database.
+The application samples just contain one real model persisted in the database.

 The model persisted is [Book](/app/models/book.rb):